shristii589/ATLIQ_EXC/README.md

 This report serves as a critical tool for evaluating the success of Atliq Hardware’s market strategies and for driving informed decisions about market development, investment, and expansion opportunities.

+## Conclusion
+The Customer and Market Performance Reports provide a comprehensive analysis of Atliq Hardware's sales trends from 2019 to 2021.
+The Customer Report identifies key growth drivers and customers needing improvement through year-over-year sales comparison and percentage changes.
+The Market Report evaluates country-level performance, highlighting how well each market met 2021 targets and revealing opportunities for strategic adjustments.
+Together, these reports offer valuable insights to optimize customer relationships, refine market strategies, and drive future growth.